The Moka pot, a classic coffee maker known for its rich flavor and undeniable charm, is a favorite among many home baristas.

 If that doesn’t work, gently tap on the sides of the pot with a wooden spoon or rubber mallet to loosen any ground coffee or buildup before trying again.

-Discoloration is a common issue with Moka Pots, especially those made of aluminum.
+Discoloration is a common issue with Moka Pots, especially aluminum ones.

 Over time, these pots can develop black spots due to oxidation, affecting the appearance and taste of your coffee.

-Discoloration can also be caused by exposing the pot to heat from a glass burner, leading to enamel discoloration.
+Exposing the pot to heat from a glass burner can also cause discoloration, leading to enamel discoloration.

 Avoid using abrasive cleaners that can damage the surface or heating elements of the pot.